Tehlu/blog/README.md

 Javascript: Dynamic, uses var, let, const to declare variables.

 Spacing, Indentation:
-Python must use a 4 tabs indent on each level.
+Python must use a four tabs indent on each level.
 No mixing of tabs and spaces.
 Js has just best practices(similar to Python btw) but no indent requirements.
 Examples: space after commas in list, space between Classes(2), methods(1) etc

 Use Case